xooniverse/televerse/README.md

 ## 🔥 What's latest?

+### 🗓️ June 28, 2024

+🎉 Support for Custom Contexts!

+Televerse now lets you build even more powerful bots with custom contexts!

+- Design custom context classes to store information specific to your bot's needs.
+- Keep your bot's logic organized with private context members and methods.
+- Add features like localization by integrating mixins.

+With the new `Bot.contextBuilder` method, you can define specialized context constructors to create context objects with personalized behaviors and capabilities.
+This update allows you to tailor your bot's responses, handle complex workflows, and integrate additional features seamlessly.

 ### 🗓️ June 22, 2024

 Introducing Middleware & Transformer support!
 You can now use the `Bot.use`